Every adventure should include a messenger who provides the lesson of your visit.

 On the 13th floor of the Munch museum

 On our last day, on our way to our seven-hour train to Bergen, Norway, where we would catch a plane to London, we had an hour to picnic on the port.
 The weather was perfect: cool, partly cloudy, no rain.
 We watched children swimming at the beach in front of the Ferris wheel.
-Sun and clouds, boats and buildings gave the water a painterly look.
+Sun and clouds, boats, and buildings gave the water a painterly look.
+Across the water a parade of runners and bicyclists passed, holding green, red, black, and white flags and shouting Free Palestina!.
 The glass sculpture resembling a sailboat that seemed garish a week ago was changing colors, shimmering and blinding when the sun hit it, mossy when a cloud drifted by.
-I loved it.
+This time I loved it.

 Set featured image